ucsb-cs8/w20/_lab/lab05.md

 1) **createWordList(filename)** - return a list of strings.
 Write a function which reads the file `filename` and returns a list containing all words in the file.
 Note that the last character of every line of the file is the invisible "new line" character `'\n'` and needs to be sliced off.

 2) **canWeMakeIt(myWord, myLetters)** - return True or False.
 Write a function which answers the question: Can I form the word `myWord` from the string of letters `myLetters`?
 The function should return a boolean True or False.
 If the input is not the correct type then return `False`.

+Note that according to the rules of the game, each available letter can only be used once in creating a word.

 Try to write an algorithm on paper first before attempting to write the code.
 Think about the list functions at your disposal and the tools you've learned up till now.